Merry Brandybuck

-Meriadoc Brandybuck, usually called Merry, is a Hobbit, a fictional character from J. R. R. Tolkien's Middle-earth legendarium, featured throughout his most famous work, The Lord of the Rings.
+Meriadoc Brandybuck (Westron: Kalimac Brandagamba; usually called Merry) is a Hobbit, a fictional character from J. R. R. Tolkien's Middle-earth legendarium, featured throughout his most famous work, The Lord of the Rings.

 Merry is described as one of the closest friends of Frodo Baggins, the main protagonist.
-Merry and his friend and cousin, Pippin, are members of the Fellowship of the Ring.
+Merry and his friend and cousin, Pippin, are members of the Company of the Ring.
 They become separated from the rest of the group and spend much of The Two Towers making their own decisions.
 By the time of The Return of the King, Merry has enlisted in the army of Rohan as an esquire to King Théoden, in whose service he fights during the War of the Ring.
 After the war, he returns home, where he and Pippin lead the Scouring of the Shire, ridding it of Saruman's influence.

-Commentators have noted that his and Pippin's actions serve to throw light on the characters of the good and bad lords Theoden and Denethor, Steward of Gondor, while their simple humour acts as a foil for the higher romance involving kings and the heroic Aragorn.
+Commentators have noted that his and Pippin's actions serve to throw light on the characters of the good and bad lords Théoden and Denethor, Steward of Gondor, while their simple humour acts as a foil for the higher romance involving kings and the heroic Aragorn.

-Merry appeared in the animated film of Lord of the Rings by Ralph Bakshi, the animated version of The Return of the King by Rankin/Bass, and in the live action film series by Peter Jackson.
+Merry appeared in Ralph Bakshi's animated film Lord of the Rings, the animated version of The Return of the King by Rankin/Bass, and in the live action film series by Peter Jackson.